Tsoympet/G.F.P.S-Global-Football-Probability-System/ROADMAP.md

 This roadmap focuses on getting the FastAPI backend and the React/Tauri desktop client to run end-to-end with live data, model outputs, and alerting.
 Items marked as **done** have shipped; remaining bullets describe the next slices of work.

 ## Current gaps
-- **Live data depth:** The streamer now pulls API Football live fixtures when configured and the `/ws/live-matches` WebSocket broadcasts snapshots, but there is no persistence of historical events, and the payloads are limited to a single market (1X2) with basic score/time fields.
-Odds for other markets and richer match events (cards, corners) are not streamed.
+- **Live data depth:** The streamer now pulls API Football live fixtures when configured and the `/ws/live-matches` WebSocket broadcasts snapshots.
+Snapshots, odds, and events are persisted for offline viewing, and totals/handicap lines are exposed, but historical retention/queries and richer event types (corners, substitutions) are still thin.
-- **Prediction/value robustness:** Predictions and expected value are derived from implied probabilities of the latest odds; there is no trained model, persistence layer, or scheduling to refresh outputs.
-Value bets are recomputed in memory and not stored.
+- **Prediction/value robustness:** Predictions and expected value are derived from implied probabilities and are now persisted/scheduled alongside the live snapshot, but they remain heuristic rather than model-driven.
-- **Model lifecycle:** Demo endpoints for `/ml/train`, `/ml/models`, and `/ml/activate/{version}` exist but do not run real training jobs or record metrics/versions.
-There is no registry or artifact storage.
+- **Model lifecycle:** The ML routes now enqueue a training simulation, persist versions/metrics, and support activation, but they are still stubs without real datasets or artifact storage.
-- **Authentication & desktop wiring:** Auth routes exist server-side, but the desktop client still bypasses login and assumes open endpoints.
-Token storage/refresh and protected routes remain to be wired on the frontend.
+- **Authentication & desktop wiring:** Login/token storage now exists on the desktop and sensitive endpoints require auth.
+Refresh flows, token invalidation UX, and role-based protection are still missing.
-- **Ops & observability:** A basic `/health` route and sample `check_endpoints.sh` script exist, but there are no automated smoke tests, alerts, or dashboards.
-Containerized workflows are documented, yet there is no CI pipeline or seeded demo DB for compose-based runs.
+- **Ops & observability:** A smoke-test GitHub Action probes health + core endpoints and a dev script runs backend+desktop locally.
+Alerts/dashboards and seeded demo data for compose remain open.

 ## Milestones & tasks
 1. **Stabilize API contracts** — **done**